alemohamad/php-101/lesson3.md

 ## Loop First, Ask Questions Later

 The ```while()``` loop executes a set of statements while a specified condition is true.
 But what happens if the condition is true on the first iteration of the loop itself?
 In the previous example, if you were to enter the value 0in the form, the ```while()``` loop would not execute even once.
-Try it yourself and you’ll see what I mean.
+Try it yourself and you'll see what I mean.

-If you’re in a situation where you need to execute a set of statements *at least* once, PHP offers you the ```do-while()``` loop.
-Here’s what it looks like:
+If you're in a situation where you need to execute a set of statements *at least* once, PHP offers you the ```do-while()``` loop.
+Here's what it looks like:

 ```php
 do {